Introduction

 For testing with deployed Lambda functions, see the documentation for specific operations:

-The project provides Makefile tasks that wrap CLI commands with common parameters:
+The project provides mise tasks that wrap CLI commands with common parameters:

 # Example: Trigger Lambda function